ChristopherBurns1996/1337Library/README.md

 ![picture](README%20Images/Mockito&JunitResults.png)

-<p>Backend code coverage for the API was 100%, with 9 total JUnit tests.</p>
+<p>Backend code coverage for the API was 100%, with 9 total JUnit tests which had a 100% pass rate.</p>

 ### Selenium

 ![picture](README%20Images/SeleniumResults.png)

+<p>There were 22 total Selenium tests, which took roughly 2 and a half minutes to complete with a 100% pass rate.</p>

 <a name="report"></a>